Understanding Exterior Paint for Wood

 - Some paints can be used on multiple substrates (wood, vinyl, masonry, metal)

 One of the key advantages of acrylic latex paint is its ability to expand and contract over weathered wood, unlike oil paint, which is less flexible and more likely to crack under pressure.
-Acrylic paint also cleans up easily with water instead of having to clean up with nasty paint thinner like you would with oil paint.
+Acrylic paint also cleans up easily with water instead of having to clean up with paint thinner like you would using oil paint.

 Oil-based Exterior Paint